mfriesen1024/project-bubble/README.md

 # project-bubble

-Unlock the magic of nature in Potion Berry!
-In this colorful, puzzle-solving adventure, players mix and match different berries to craft powerful potions that help them bypass obstacles and overcome challenges.
-With each new berry combination, you'll discover unique effects—whether it's summoning vines to climb, creating explosive bursts, or turning invisible to sneak past dangers.
-The more you experiment, the more powerful your potions become.
-Can you harness the secret power of the berries to unlock all the mysteries of the enchanted world?
+Unlock the magic of nature in Full Bubble Alchemist!
+In this puzzle-solving adventure, players collect berries to craft potions to bypass obstacles.
+Can you harness the power of berries to master this enchanted world?